 The 2hp motor comes with an inverter.
-That allows it to receive a single-phase current since it is in 3 phases.
+That allows it to receive a single-phase current in 3 phases.
 The single-phase is ideal for high torque at the low end.
 The power is in two pulleys that a Poly V-belt connects.
 The belt design is durable and prevents surging.
-It is fast and easy, the speed ranging from 50 to 1,200 and 125 to 3,200 rotations per minute.
+It is fast and easy, ranging from 50 to 1,200 and 125 to 3,200 rotations per minute.

 The inverter prevents an unexpected starting of the machine.
-Just in case the electrical power goes off whilst the lathe is in operation, you need to switch off the lathe before you switch it on.
+Just in case the electrical power goes off while the lathe is in operation, you need to switch off the lathe before switching it on.

 Spindle locking mechanism

 It comes with a button loaded with springs.
 It is at the front of the headstock.
-There is a pin that is screwed into three holes on the spindle housing.
+A pin is screwed into three holes on the spindle housing.
 It gives you 24 indexing positions.
 They drill hole patterns and other decorative patterns on spindle activities.

 The clamping disk locks the tailstock to the bed.
 It is at the headstock, and its function is to avoid deflections of the tailstock ram.
 That is bound to happen when pressure is on the material in use.
 It also allows the extension of the tailstock base.
 The handle locks the tailstock in position.
 It becomes secure.